Quantifying Decoherence: Quantifying decoherence for continuous variable systems

 where $R=x+x',~r=x-x'$, and $a=1/4\sigma^2$, $b=\hbar t/2m\sigma^2$, $c=\sigma^2+(\frac{\hbar t}{\sigma m})^2 + \frac{16k_BT\gamma t^3}{m}$.
 The decoherence measure can now be evaluated by using (\ref{Dec}), and is given by

-In the limit $t\to 0$, the decoherence measure $\mathcal{D}_e = 1$.
-For $t \gg (\frac{m\sigma^2}{16k_BT\gamma})^{1/3}$ the decoherence measure approaches its maximal value 1.
+In the limit $t\to 0$, the decoherence measure $\mathcal{D}_e = 0$, \hilite{implying that the environment influence is negligible during such short times}. \hilite{For longer times the environment has enough time to cause decoherence, so} for $t \gg (\frac{m\sigma^2}{16k_BT\gamma})^{1/3}$ the decoherence measure approaches its maximal value 1.
 Interestingly, here the decoherence is not faster if the position spread of the particle is large, i.e., $\sigma$ is large.
 Rather, it is faster if the momentum spread of the particle is large, i.e., $\hbar/\sigma$ is large.
 This is probably an artifact of the coupling of the particle's position to the momenta of the environment, in (\ref{Hsw}).

-A more realistic coupling to the environment is given by the Hamiltonian \cite{leggett}
+A more realistic coupling to the environment is given by the Hamiltonian \cite{leggett1,leggett2}

-The time evolution of the reduced density matrix is governed by the following master equation \cite{leggett}
+The time evolution of the reduced density matrix is governed by the following master equation \cite{leggett1,leggett2}

 where the parameters are the same as described in the preceding analysis.
 Starting from an initial Gaussian state (\ref{psigauss}), the reduced density matrix of the particle, in the limit $\gamma t \ll 1$, is given by \cite{tq2012}